schiefen12/fireseg_research/README.md

 ![](Images/Modified-ERFNet-Diagram.png)

 ### Metrics
-This project evaluates the performance of the models based on Mean Pixel Accuracy (mPA), Mean Intersection over Union (mIoU), and Frames per Second (FPS).
+This project evaluates the performance of the models based on Mean Pixel Accuracy (mPA), Mean Intersection over Union (mIoU), Frames per Second (FPS), and Training Time (TT).

 ### Results
 Here are the results collected from the best performance of the models.